Analysis | A third of states are still seeing new cases at at least 75 percent of their peaks

 President Trump is eager to suggest that this unhappy metric is beside the point.
-The point, he likes to say, is that the country has “turned the corner” on the pandemic, put this thing mostly behind us as we look to the future.
+The point, he likes to say, is that the country has “turned the corner” on the pandemic and put this thing mostly behind us as we look to the future.
 It’s a claim that he makes independent of how the pandemic progresses.
 To Trump, we have rounded the corner now as surely as we had 100,000 deaths ago.

-Happily, fewer of those infected with the virus are dying than earlier in the pandemic.
+On a positive note, fewer of those infected with the virus are dying than earlier in the pandemic.
 But the ongoing addition of new cases means an ongoing addition of new deaths.
 And cases keep being added.

 As it stands, the country is adding more than 40,000 new cases each day — more than were recorded in the spring when testing was scarce and more than were being added even 10 days ago.
 We’re now double the 20,000 plateau we reached in June, right before the second surge in new cases.
 And while the ongoing addition of cases is lower than it was in the middle of the summer, it still translates into nearly 1,000 deaths a day.